storageos/storageos.github.io/_docs/install/iso.md

 >**Note**: You should already have the ISO downloaded from the previous section [Downloading the StorageOS media](../install/media.html) and should be ready to setup your VirtualBox environment.

->**Note**: The VirtualBox screen shots below have been taken from macOS.
-If you are setting up VirtualBox VMs on a different platform, the rendering of these screens will differ based on your installed operating system.
+>**Note**: The VirtualBox screen captures below have been taken from macOS - the rendering of these may vary slightly depending on your installed operating system.

 ## Creating VMs with VirtualBox